How to Spot and Prevent Cryptocurrency Scams

 Fake giveaways or airdrops on social media platforms like Twitter or Facebook lure you into sending cryptocurrency to fraudulent wallets.

-Cybercriminals deploy malware that can steal your wallet credentials or redirect your transactions to their accounts.
+The criminal minds devised a rich arsenal of 10 billion-dollar malware that steals your wallet credentials and redirects your transactions to their accounts.

 Related Read: How to Safeguard Your Personal Data From Credit Card Fraud